 Sesotho also goes by the name of Southern Sotho, another member of the Sotho subgroup of South-Eastern Bantu languages.
 Setswana and Sesotho speakers will most likely understand each other.
 Sesotho was also one of the first African languages that were translated into writing by European missionaries.
 It is the fifth most prevalent home language in South Africa (with 7.9 percent of the population as home speakers).
 It is also the primary language of the Kingdom of Lesotho.

 Tsonga has several names in South Africa, including Thonga, xiTsonga, and Shangaan.
 It came into the northern provinces of South Africa on the tongues of the Vatsonga tribes.
 These same people also settled in southern regions of Mozambique and Zimbabwe.
 Thus, xiTsonga speakers are here as well. xiTsonga and xiShangaan are linguistically the same language.
 However, cultural differences separate them owing to the differing clans that were subjugated and not subjugated by Zulu chieftain Soshangane back in the 19th century.
 Only 4.4% of the South African population speak Tsonga as their first language, however.

 The needs of diversity

 The South African government intends to preserve its rich cultural heritage by utilizing and developing all its official and unofficial languages.
-This diversity and complexity doesn’t have to be at odds with the current trends of globalisation.
-Competent language translation should enable South Africans and other people to create and maintain effective communication in an increasingly connected world.
+This diversity and complexity doesn’t have to be at odds with the current trends of globalization.
+Competent language translation should enable South Africans as well as other people to create and maintain effective communication in an increasingly connected world.